hugsy/gef/README.md

 ## Dependencies

-`GEF` works out of the box.
+There are none: `GEF` works out of the box!
 However, to enjoy all the coolest features, it is recommended to install:

 - [capstone](https://github.com/aquynh/capstone) **highly** recommended
 - [ROPgadget](https://github.com/JonathanSalwan/ROPgadget) **highly** recommended